mwilliams2014/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/07-upgrading-plugins-to-liferay-7/07-upgrading-application-upgrade-and-verifier-processes.markdown

         new com.liferay.calendar.upgrade.v1_0_0.UpgradeCalendarBooking()

-    The internal steps defined within the intermediate classes, the former `UpgradeProcess` class, as they are indeed `UpgradeSteps`, require no change on your part.
+    The internal steps defined within the intermediate classes, the former `UpgradeProcess` class, require no change on your part, as they are indeed `UpgradeSteps`.
 The new framework will process the steps as they are.
 The example below shows a comparison between the old framework version and the new framework version.